VolkovLabs/volkovlabs.io/blog/2022-11-10-form-panel-2.7.0/index.md

 The Data Manipulation Panel is a conceptually new plugin for Grafana.
 It is the first plugin that allows inserting and updating application data, as well as modifying configuration directly from your Grafana dashboard.

-<iframe width="100%" height="500" src="https://www.youtube.com/embed/DXALVG8GijM" title="Base64 Image/PDF panel" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>
+<iframe width="100%" height="500" src="https://www.youtube.com/embed/DXALVG8GijM" title="Data Manipulation Plugin for Grafana | Manual data entering and User input into Dashboard" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>

 ## Release Notes